ChristyCheuk/Portfolio/dataviz3&4.md

 Source: “The Avocado Toast Index: How Many Breakfasts to Buy a House?”
 BBC Worklife, BBC, https://www.bbc.com/worklife/article/20170530-the-avocado-toast-index-how-many-breakfasts-to-buy-a-house.

 #### Insights
 Based on the feedback, I made some changes:
 - Changed colors: the participants thought the colors I used were unrelated to the theme and therefore I changed the color of the number of avocado toasts column to avocado green and the color of the average apartment deposit column to an analogous blue.
 - Added numbers: the participants mentioned it was hard to connect the x-axis to its bar because of the distance, particularly from the top bars, so I added numbers beside the bars.
 - Added description: although having a basic sense of what the message of the visualization was conveying: how many avocado toasts to buy a house, the users were not completely sure about where the data came from or how the data came out, and that made them doubt about the creditably of the visualization.
 I added a few lines of descriptions to briefly describe where the data was from to make it more trustworthy.
 I also added some background information briefly describing why putting avocado toast and an apartment together.
-Comparing avocado toast that is close to our daily life to the deposit that is relatively far away from our daily life can provide the audience with a more concrete idea of how the deposit looks like, such as whether is it too high or too low.
 - Added year: the participants were confused about when the data was: was it recent? or was it a few years ago?
 I added the year of the data to the title.

 In addition to the user feedback, I also made an additional adjustment: